suncoast-devs/handbook/lessons/career-looking/sample-questions.md

 JavaScript

-- Explain == vs. ===, which one should you use?
+- Explain == vs. === which one should you use?
-- What is the difference between `let`, `const` and `var`?
+- What is the difference between `let`, `const`, and `var`?
 Which one should you use?
 - What is a ternary?
 What is short-circuiting?
-- What is your JS Framework of choice and why?
+- What is your JS Framework of choice, and why?
 - Explain the arrow function vs. the function declaration.
 - Explain “this” in javascript.
 - Explain async/await.
 - What is an event?
-What events have you used, that is not `onClick`.
+What events have you used that are not `onClick`.
 - Explain event delegation.
 - What is a closure, and how/why would you use one?
 - What is the event loop?
-- What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
+- What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles JavaScript?

 React